Model#

 Solve Options#

-Solve options can be specified as an gamspy.Options() class.
+Solve options can be specified using the gamspy.Options() class.
 For example:

 from gamspy import Container, Variable, Equation, Model, Sense, Problem, Options